jeremyckahn/shifty/tutorials/string-interpolation.md

 `translateX` and `translateY` are not in sync anymore, because `easeInQuad` was specified for `translateX` and `bounce` for `translateY`.
-Mixing and matching easing curves can make for some interesting motion in your animations!
+Mixing and matching easing curves can make for some interesting motions in your animations!

 The order of the space-separated easing curves correspond the number values they apply to.
 If there are more number values than easing curves listed, the